ricardont/challenges/world_cup/data_analyst_world_cup.md

 - `WorldCupMatches.csv` is related to all matches and their statistics: teams, stadium, score, ...
 - `WorldCupPlayers.csv` contains individual informations for each player in every match (referenced by MatchID): name, goals scored, shirt number, ...

-Select any language you want (click the three dots to the top-left of this editor), then answer the following questions:
+Using the language you want (SQL, R, Python, ...), build the necesary process to answer the following questions:

+*(you must deliver the code produced)*

 ---